microsoft/nni/docs/en_US/SearchSpaceSpec.md

 To define a search space, users should define the name of variable, the type of sampling strategy and its parameters.

-* A example of search space definition as follow:
+* An example of search space definition as follow:

 ```yaml
 {